qcenturion/codingChallenges/README.md

-# qcenturion
-My solutions for Hackerrank challenges.
-Only solutions which have received full points will be uploaded.
+My solutions for Hackerrank, Leetcode, Daily Coding Problem etc. challenges.
+Only solutions which have received full points or been vetted/accepted by an expert will be uploaded.